Enhjin/Vivere/docs/index.md

 ---

 ### What is Vivere?
 Vivere in Latin means "life."
 We chose this based on our project idea: an artificial intelligence, built within malmo, will be trapped in a maze and must escape.
-However, within this maze, is an increasingly spreading fire and resources.
-Our aim for our AI is to be able to find an exist (out of multiple ones) and escape in a fast time while having collected food resources.
+However, within this maze, is an spreading fire.
+Our aim for our AI is to be able to find an exist (out of multiple ones) and escape in a fast time.

 For more information and details, visit the [Proposal](proposal.html) page.